konveyor/konveyor.github.io/content/Pelorus/configuration.md

 2. In the upper left menu, click **Configure**, then **Form Layout**.
 3. Create a new field (String, Table or reference a List).
 4. Verify the APP_FIELD name using the API Explorer.

-For more information see the [Pelorus documentation site](https://pelorus.readthedocs.io/en/latest/).

 [Source](https://github.com/konveyor/konveyor.github.io/blob/main/content/Pelorus/configuration.md)